AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-2-of-3-set-up.md

 Almost there!
 All we have left is to inform Marketo Solution about the new user created.

-   >[!IMPORTANT]
-   >
-   >If you’re upgrading from Basic Authentication to OAuth, you’ll need to contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support) for help with updating the additional parameters.
-Performing a configuration change to Default Sync user will temporarily stop the sync until new credentials are entered and the sync is re-enabled.
-At your request, Marketo Support can disable the feature (until April 2022) should you want to revert to the old Authentication method.

 1. Go back to the Advanced Settings section and click the ![](assets/image2015-5-13-15-3a49-3a19.png) icon next to Settings, and select **Marketo Config**.

    ![](assets/fourteen.png)